 Another attempt was made by removing all the rows with red flags.
 This change resulted in a final sorting of 12, 26, 15, 18, 10, 2, 1, 4, 0, 6, 8, 0 (seven of the 12 positions are incorrect).

-The timing data is a known issue such that there is an entire column dedicated to determining if the start lap time and end lap time are synced up correctly.
+The timing data is a such a known issue within the data that there is an entire column dedicated to determining if the start lap time and end lap time are synced up correctly.

-Since our other attempts left us worse off than the original calculation, we stuck with it with the caveat that sometimes non-finishers are included in the final lap’s data.
-It was not prudent to continue attempting to manipulate the data to obtain the most accurate results.
-With the original calculation, we would d have tocould determine the number of non-finishing or lapped drivers who were interspersed in the final results and remove them from the dataframe.
+Since our other attempts left us worse off than the original calculation, we stuck with the original calculation with the caveat that sometimes non-finishers are included in the final lap’s data.
+It was not efficient to continue attempting to manipulate the data to obtain the most accurate results.
+With the original calculation, we would have to determine the number of non-finishing or lapped drivers who were interspersed in the final results and remove them from the dataframe.
 This was not feasible to calculate as it was a manual adjustment for 103 races, which would require a comparison of 2060 dataframe rows to real-world results.
 Furthermore, doing so would not actually solve the problem – it would focus on the top finishers, but the point of the study was to predict pit stops for all drivers at any given lap at any given racecourse.